lowRISC/opentitan/hw/ip/i2c/doc/_index.md

 #### Target Mode
-If an I2C target receives a START signal followed by an address and R/W = 1 (read), accepts a read transaction and its TX FIFO is empty, the interrupt `tx_empty` is asserted to inform firmware.
-The interrupt `tx_empty` is asserted also when a target keeps transmitting data on the bus and needs more data, but TX FIFO is empty.
+The interrupt `tx_empty` is asserted whenever target intends to transmit data on the bus but the TX FIFO is empty.

 If a target receives a STOP or repeated START signal and there are extra bytes left in TX FIFO, the interrupt `tx_nonempty` is asserted and the FIFO is flushed.

 When a host receives enough data from a target, it usually signals the end of the transaction by sending a NACK followed by a STOP or a repeated START.
 In a case when a target receives an ACK and then a STOP/START, the interrupt `ack_stop` is asserted.

-If TX FIFO receives an additional write request when its FIFO is full, the interrupt `tx_overflow` is asserted.
 If ACQ FIFO becomes full, the interrupt `acq_full` is asserted.

 If a host ceases to send SCL pulses at any point during an ongoing transaction, the target waits for a specified time period and then asserts the interrupt `host_timeout`.